techmakers/rotilio.cc/RotilioPro/README.md

 ### Goal

-Have a Rotilio working and on-line starting from a brand new Photon. (you don't need to do that if you bought Rotilio with the Photon, because we ship Photon with the firmware updated).
+Have a Rotilio working and on-line starting from a brand new Photon. (you don't need to do that if you bought Rotilio with the Photon).

 ### Steps